johnsusek/praeco/README.md

 Please see https://elastalert2.readthedocs.io/en/latest/ruletypes.html#mattermost for how to configure your `BaseRule.config` file.

-Replace mattermost_webhook_url with the URL of your webhook.
+- Replace mattermost_webhook_url with the URL of your webhook.
+- Describe the following settings in BaseRule.config.
+Please set other settings on the screen.

 ```yaml
 mattermost_webhook_url: 'https://xxxxxx/hooks/xxxxxxxxxxxxxxxx'